-The sustainable natural resources major will offer three areas of concentration: natural resources management, forest resources management and parks and recreation management.
+The sustainable resource management major will offer three areas of concentration: natural resources management, forest resources management and parks and recreation management.
 All three will focus on the sustainable use of natural resources such as watershed management, forestry and recreation.

-D&E Associate Professor of Biology and Environmental Science Dr. Crystal Krause said the sustainable natural resources program will appeal to students seeking a career as a conservationist, fish and wildlife biologist, forester or park ranger, among other fields.
+D&E Associate Professor of Biology and Environmental Science Dr. Crystal Krause said the sustainable resource management program will appeal to students seeking a career as a conservationist, fish and wildlife biologist, forester or park ranger, among other fields.
 The forest technology major prepares students for a career as a forestry technician, procurement forester or utility forester.